datmt/draytek-ssl-vpn-client-linux-with-otp/README.md

 ## How It Works

 The client establishes a TLS connection to the router, performs an HTTP CONNECT handshake, then negotiates a PPP tunnel using SSTP framing.
 Authentication supports both PAP and MS-CHAPv2.
 Once the PPP session is up (LCP, authentication, IPCP), a TUN device is created and IPv4 traffic flows through the encrypted tunnel.
+If the router has two-factor authentication enabled, an OTP/TOTP challenge is handled automatically after the tunnel comes up.

 ```
-TLS 1.2 → HTTP CONNECT → SSTP framing → PPP (LCP/Auth/IPCP) → IPv4 tunnel
+TLS 1.2 → HTTP CONNECT → SSTP framing → PPP (LCP/Auth/IPCP) → IPv4 tunnel → OTP/TOTP (if 2FA enabled)
 ```

 The protocol implementation is a shared Rust library used by all components.